 With the master tapes in hand, the folks at Capitol rolled up their sleeves and got to work to get the U.S. version onto store shelves in time for Christmas.
 As usual, the 14-song British album would be snipped to 11 songs.
 So that’s three songs dropped already.
 And both sides of the new single would be added, so that’s another two from For Sale that would go into the vaults.
 Someone may have noticed the For Sale material was a little more muted and world-weary than their earlier stuff.
 The lone Hard Day’s Night leftover, the regretful I’ll Be Back, would fit perfectly.

 The Beatles never regarded Eight Days A Week as anything special.
-It was vaguely in the running to be the next single (as was No Reply and I’m A Loser — I Feel Fine got the nod), but ended up as just another album track for Beatles For Sale.
-Someone at Capitol — hell, it may have been Dave Dexter himself — surmised that Eight Days A Week would make a great single in the U.S. So it was held off the new album and reserved for a single release early in the new year — and the next album could then be built around it.
+It was vaguely in the running to be the next single (as was No Reply and I’m A Loser — I Feel Fine ended up getting the nod), but ended up as just another album track for Beatles For Sale.
+(McCartney always avoided the derogatory term “filler” when discussing Beatles songs, and instead used the term “work songs” to describe material they felt was written simply to meet a quota.
+Eight Days A Week was considered a “work song.”)
+Someone at Capitol — hell, it may have been Dave Dexter himself — surmised that the bright, bouncy Eight Days A Week would make a great single in the U.S. So it was held off the new album and reserved for a single release early in the new year — and the next album could then be built around it.

 Beatles ‘65 (December 15, 1964)